upper waypoint

 How are shutoffs different from rolling blackouts?

 Sometimes Californians also lose power because of strains on the system.
-The California Independent System Operator (ISO) manages the delicate balance of power supply and demand on the state’s electrical grid and can order utilities to cut power to customers as it did
+The California Independent System Operator (ISO) manages the delicate balance of power supply and demand on the state’s electrical grid and can order utilities to cut power to customers.

 “It’s one big interconnected system,” said John Phipps, an operations director with California ISO.
 “Energy being generated at one plant can feed homes completely on the other end of the state.”